|

 next trail town 114 miles down the trail in Damascus, Virginia.

-there two years earlier.
+I was there two years earlier.

 Erwin has the unique distinction of being the only place in the